mbsantiago/whombat/back/docs/user_guide/installation.md

         python -m whombat

+## First User

+If this is your initial encounter with Whombat, you'll be greeted with a screen to create your user profile.
+Please enter your details and set up your user account.

+!!! info "Your Information"

+    The details you provide here are stored locally on your computer and are not shared with others.
+However, if you decide to download and share a dataset or annotations, the information of the user who created them will be visible in the exported files.
+Therefore, your data will only be shared with the people you send these files to.
+If you wish to share your work, it is essential to provide your information so that others can attribute you correctly and contact you if needed.

 ## Login

-Whombat welcomes you with a login form.
-Input your username and password to access the home page.
-Whombat's user system allows for multiple users, keeping track of everyone's work.
+For returning users, Whombat welcomes you with a login form.
+Enter your username and password to access the home page.
+Whombat's user system supports multiple users, allowing for individual work tracking.

 ![login](../assets/img/login.png)

-!!! warning "First time"

-    If this is your inaugural run of Whombat, you won't have a username and password.
-Not to worry, Whombat auto-generates a first user.
-Use the username **admin** and password **admin** for your initial login.
-Afterward, you can visit your profile to customize your username and password.

 ## Home Screen